viniciuskneves/articles/slack-release-bot-github-action/README.md

       - run: npm run deploy
  ```

- The action above is an example on how you can build and deploy your application for every push on `main`.
+ The workflow above is an example on how you can build and deploy your application for every push on `main`.
 Now let's enhance it to notify a channel, on Slack, every time the application is deployed.

 ```yml
 # Action name